 One of the biggest challenges in filing a claim for Social Security disability benefits is making sure that your application is as complete as possible.
 As you have seen, applying for benefits involves a lengthy application that requires an exhaustive amount of documentation.
 It is in your best interest to submit as much information as possible so that the SSA can evaluate your claim in an expedient manner.

 While the SSA operates field offices and a phone line with representatives who can answer questions, they cannot help you to complete the application and you might rely upon friends and family for help.
 Even then, though, you might encounter challenges and that’s when turning to a professional could be the best move.

-A Social Security disability attorney can be very helpful in this situation because they are experts on filing claims and working with the Social Security Administration.
-They know the ins and outs of the application process, along with the specific documentation that the SSA will need to evaluate the claim.
-Having an expert on your case does not guarantee that your claim will be approved, but it will increase the chances for approval because your application will contain everything needed.
+A Social Security disability attorney can be very helpful in this situation.
+They may know the ins and outs of the application process, along with the specific documentation that the SSA will need to evaluate the claim.
+Having an attorney on your case does not guarantee that your claim will be approved, but it will increase the chances for approval because your application will contain everything needed.

 Some Social Security disability attorneys will work on a contingency fee basis, which means that they will not require payment up front and they will only require payment up front if you win your case.
 Others work on an hourly basis or will ask for a flat fee, so make sure you’re clear about the fee structure before hiring an attorney.

 While it is possible to complete the process yourself, applying for disability can sometimes be overwhelming.
 If you feel that you may qualify for disability benefits, it is wise to consult with a disability advocate or attorney.
 They are an irreplaceable resource when filing out applications, keeping paperwork organized, and aiding you in the appeals process if necessary.
 It is also required by law that disability attorneys do not receive payment unless you win your case.

 To give yourself the best chance at receiving the assistance you deserve, speak with a disability attorney today.